-- Younger, less experienced dental hygienists are more likely to report an hourly salary increase
+- Younger, less experienced dental hygienists are less likely to report a salary increase

 - 67% of dental hygienists have no written contracts with employers, however this is a 6% improvement over 2011

-- Two-thirds of dental hygienists in independent practice reported high levels of satisfaction with this career choice
+- Two-thirds of dental hygienists in independent practice report high levels of satisfaction with this career choice

-- 86% respondents plan to practice 2 or more years in the profession
+- 86% of respondents plan to practise 2 or more years in the profession

 Executive summary, full report data, and reports by province are available free

 to CDHA members.
 Interested non-members may purchase the survey for a fee of

 Note: Government agencies or public organizations may request a copy of the report by